FisherKyle/BDD/README.md

 ## Description

-_{This application represents an exercise in practicing Behavioral Driven Development -- an effective approach to organizing goals for a program -- by utilizing an application that determines wether or not a user has selected a leap-year.}_
+_{This application represents an exercise in practicing Behavioral Driven Development -- an effective approach to organizing goals for a program -- by utilizing an application that determines wether or not a user has selected a leap-year.
+It is capable of:}_
+###
+* Determining wether or not the year provided is a leap year, including correct results for 100 and 400 year increments.
+* Filtering out input prior to the date when leap years were established and alerting the user.
+* Warning the user that they've provided a non-numerical value.
+*

 ## Setup/Installation Requirements